 Small replica of a white and red hour next to a set of keys

-For month-to-month leases, landlords should give 30 days’ notice.
-For weekly leases, 7 days’ notice is required.
+For month-to-month leases, the landlord should give the resident 30 days’ notice.
+For weekly leases, a 7-days' notice is required.
 After this notice period ends, the landlord may proceed with filing an eviction lawsuit if the resident remains at the property.
+A notice to quit is the first step in an eviction process.

 3. Violation of Lease or Responsibilities